Do all LGBTQ people have a drinking problem?

 Tim also highlights some of the potentially serious consequences of alcohol, “I’ve seen other people’s lives destroyed by excessive drinking.”

 “I’ve never been an excessive drinker, and I don’t see any problem with drinking…” continues Tim.
-“But it’s like anything that can damage your health, moderation is key.”
+“But it’s like with anything that can damage your health, moderation is key.”

 Why the LGBTQ community?